GITMichiko/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/protected-users-security-group.md

 -   NTLM.
 The result of the NT one-way function, NTOWF, is not cached.

--   Kerberos long-term keys.
-The keys from Kerberos initial TGT requests are typically cached so the authentication requests are not interrupted.
-For accounts in this group, Kerberos protocol verifies authentication at each request..
+-   Kerberos DES or RC4 keys.
+Only AES Kerberos long term keys are created from a password sign in.
+The Kerberos initial TGT is cached to provide SSO, however the Kerberos long term keys are not cached after the initial TGT is recieved.
+So each request for an intial TGT requires the user to provide credentials.

 -   Sign-in offline.
 A cached verifier is not created at sign-in.

-Non-configurable settings to the TGTs expiration are established for every account in the Protected Users group.
-Normally, the domain controller sets the TGTs lifetime and renewal, based on the domain policies, **Maximum lifetime for user ticket** and **Maximum lifetime for user ticket renewal**.
-For the Protected Users group, 600 minutes is set for these domain policies.

 After the user account is added to the Protected Users group, protection is already in place when the user signs in to the domain.

-**When domain controllers other than  Windows Server 2012 R2  require the Protected Users security group**
+**Enabling Protected Users security group with domain controllers earlier than  Windows Server 2012 R2**

 The Protected Users group can be applied to domain controllers that run an operating system earlier than  Windows Server 2012 R2 .
-This allows the added security that is achieved by using the Protected Users group to be applied to all domain controllers.
+This allows the added security that is achieved by using the Protected Users group to be applied to Windows devices that support the client-side protections even without upgrading the DFL.
 The Protected Users group can be created by  HYPERLINK "http://technet.microsoft.com/library/cc816944(v=ws.10).aspx" transferring the primary domain controller (PDC) emulator role to a domain controller that runs Windows Server 2012 R2.
 After that group object is replicated to other domain controllers, the PDC emulator role can be hosted on a domain controller that runs an earlier version of Windows Server.

 For more information, see [How to Configure Protected Accounts](how-to-configure-protected-accounts.md).

-**Built in restrictions of the Protected Users security group**
+**Protected Users group Domain Controller protections**

 Accounts that are members of the Protected Users group that authenticate to a Windows Server 2012 R2 domain are unable to:

 -   Authenticate with NTLM authentication.